-Some guests are intrigued at the prospect of eating with their hands and, out of respect; want to know the correct or customary way to do it.
+Some guests at GOLD Restaurant are intrigued at the prospect of eating with their hands and, out of respect; want to know the correct or customary way to do it.
 Cutlery is provided so that you can concentrate on the flavours and textures of Africa as opposed to grappling with maneuvering food off your plate.

 Please tell me more about the African puppets?

 GOLD Restaurant is all about celebrating life.
 Larger-than-life Mali puppets, which dance gracefully between tables during our African experience, are an expression of that celebration.
 The Bamana people of Mali believe that masks and puppets are intermediaries between the human and spirit worlds.
 In other words, they are vessels for communication between the living and the dead.